NateDominguez-21/live-broadcast-ops-case-study/README.md

 ### Live Broadcast Operations – Technical Case Study

 Overview
 During the past 2+ years, I've worked as a Technical Operator supporting a number of weekly live-streamed productions.
-My role was focused on backend activities: starting and watching live streams, coordinating stream schedules, ensuring signal quality, and troubleshooting technical problems in real-time.
+My role was focused on backend activities: starting and monitoring live streams, coordinating stream schedules, ensuring signal quality, and troubleshooting technical problems in real-time.

 ### Tools & Technologies